Southern Africa Litigation Centre: History

 The organisation supported litigation to review the anti-terrorism laws in Eswatini, where the High Court ruled that some provisions are not constitutional as they infringe on the right to freedom of expression.
 SALC successfully challenged the common law marital power in Eswatini.
 The court victory granted equal rights to sue or be sued, contract, and administer property to all Swazi women married under the civil system.
 The women had also asked the Court to strike those portions of the Marriage Act that distinguish on the basis of race, specifically parts of Section 24 and the entirety of Section 25.

 The organisation celebrated the seventy fifth anniversary of the Universal Declaration of Human Rights in New York, where with a panel discussion highlighting the impact of criminalisation in Africa.
 The panel had speakers including human rights lawyers, academics and grassroots activist share their experiences and insights.
 Also speaking on the panel was United States Presidential Envoy on LGBTIQ+ rights, Jessica Stern.

 The organisation won a landmark case in Malawi where Rastafari children were refused registration in a public school due to their dreadlocks.

-The organisation currently works under a Global Campaign to Decriminalise Poverty and Status, where it highlights the abuse of power which has a profound human rights cost, manifesting in discrimination, use of lethal force, torture, excessive imprisonment and inhumane conditions of detention.
+The organisation currently works as part of the Global Campaign to Decriminalise Poverty and Status, where it highlights the abuse of power which has a profound human rights cost, manifesting in discrimination, use of lethal force, torture, excessive imprisonment and inhumane conditions of detention.
 The Campaign is a coalition of organisations from across the world that advocate for the repeal of laws that target people based on poverty, status or for their activism.